Utilizing Measurable Employee Recognition Criteria to Transform Your Workplace

 Innovative thinking

 Now that you know what you can measure, let’s look at how you can measure.
 A recognition program should provide you with a host of engagement analytics – from recognition frequency to the reach of recognition.
-These will help you set benchmarks, allocate budget for continued investment, and determine success or shortcomings.
+These will help you set benchmarks, allocate a budget for continued investment, and determine success or shortcomings.

-These don’t need to be measured daily, but a regular cadence (read: more than once per year) will allow you to keep a pulse on employees and address issues in a more timely manner.
+These don’t need to be measured daily, but a regular cadence (read more than once per year) will allow you to keep a pulse on employees and address issues in a more timely manner.

 Here are some KPIs to consider when measuring the ROI of your recognition program.